Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Proof of the main result

 In order to study what happens when we cross a wall $W$ of Type 0, we first see that the {\it unstable locus}

-is a reduced compact divisor.
-Note that $D_W$ has a natural scheme structure as the set of zeros of sections of line bundles.
-Later we will also see that $D_W$ is connected (cf. Proposition \ref{twist}).
+with respect to $W$ is a compact divisor as a topological space.
+Later we will see that $D_W$ has a natural scheme structure as a certain moduli space and show that $D_W$ is reduced with respect to this scheme structure in Lemma \ref{lem:tautological}.
+We will also show that $D_W$ is connected in Proposition \ref{prop:twist}.

-\begin{lem} For any given GIT-chamber $C\subset\Theta$ and its wall $W$ of Type 0, the unstable locus $D_W$ is a reduced compact divisor. \end{lem}
+\begin{lem} For any given GIT-chamber $C\subset\Theta$ and its wall $W$ of Type 0, the unstable locus $D_W\subset X$ associated to $W$ is a compact divisor. \end{lem}

-{\it Proof.} We first show that $D_W$ is reduced.
-Note that $D_W$ is a geometric quotient of (an open subset of) a closed subscheme $\tilde{D}_W$ of $\mcl{W}$.
-By the definition of the stability, $\tilde{D}_W$ is the zero locus of the semi-invariants which vanish at the (closed) points of $\tilde{D}_W$.
-Since semi-invariants are nothing but regular functions on the affine variety $\mcl{W}$, the subscheme $\tilde{D}_W$ is reduced and so is $D_W$.